rbuhrs/angular-design-adapter/README.md

 # Contents

 This repo contains a demo (main) application and 3 libraries:
-- the generic design system (AngularDesignAdapter)
+- the generic/abstract design system (AngularDesignAdapter)
 - implementation for Material Design (AngularDesignAdapterMaterial)
 - implementation for Carbon Design System (AngularDesignAdapterCarbon)